reidlai/cp630-final-project/project_report.md

 <figure>
   <img src="images/payment_notification_component_diagram.png" alt="" style="width: 30%;">
-  <figurecaption>Figure 4 - Payment Notification Service Compoent Diagram</figurecaption>
+  <figcaption>Figure 4 - Payment Notification Service Compoent Diagram</figcaption>
 </figure>

 The Payment Notification Service acts as a communicating channel for reliable and secure intercourse of information between the system, and the customers.
 The main objective of this service is to provide information to clients about incoming payment requests especially those assessed to be suspicious.